linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 31 Credit Derivatives.md

 The creation of a futures contract that was designed to hedge financial risk as opposed to commodity price risk opened up a whole new avenue of asset management for traders, analysts, and portfolio managers.
 Now, it is more likely that a financial investor will flock to the futures exchanges to hedge her investment portfolio than a grain purchaser will trade to hedge commodity price risk.
 Since 1975, more and more financial futures contracts have been listed on the futures exchanges.
 For instance, in 1997 stock index futures and options on the Dow Jones 30 Industrial Companies were first listed on the CBOT.
 The S&P 500 stock index futures and options (first listed in 1983) are the most heavily traded contracts on the CME.
 Additionally, currency futures were introduced on the CME in the 1970s (originally listed as part of the International Monetary Market).

 With the advent of financial futures contracts more and more managed futures trading strategies were born.
-However, the history of managed futures products goes back more than 50 years.
+However, the history of manag...

 The first public futures fund began trading in 1948 and was active until the 1960s.
 This fund was established before financial futures contracts were invented, and consequently, traded primarily in agricultural commodity futures contracts.
 The success of this fund spawned other managed futures vehicles, and a new industry was born.

-The managed futures industry has grown from just  \$1 billion under management in 1985 to\$ 35 billion of funds invested in managed futures products in 2000.
+The managed futures industry has grown from just  $1 billion under management in 1985 to$ 35 billion of funds invested in managed futures products in 2000.
 The stock market's return to more rational pricing in 2000 helped fuel increased interest in managed futures products.
 Still, managed futures products are a fraction of the estimated size of the hedge fund marketplace of $400 to $500 billion.
 Yet, issues of capacity are virtually nonexistent in the managed futures industry compared to the hedge fund marketplace where the best hedge funds are closed to new investors.

 Similar to hedge funds, CTAs and CPOs charge both management fees and performance fees.
 The standard "1 and 20" (1\% management fee and 20\% incentive fee) are equally applicable to the managed futures industry although management fees can range from 0\% to 3\% and incentive fees from 10\% to 35\%.

 Unfortunately, until the early 1970s, the managed futures industry was largely unregulated.
 Anyone could advise an investor as to the merits of investing in commodity futures, or form a fund for the purpose of investing in the futures markets.
 Recognizing the growth of this industry, and the lack of regulation associated with it, in 1974 Congress promulgated the Commodity Exchange Act (CEA) and created the Commodity Futures Trading Commission (CFTC).

 Under the CEA, Congress first defined the terms Commodity Pool Operator and Commodity Trading Advisor.
 Additionally, Congress established standards for financial reporting, offering memorandum disclosure, and bookkeeping.
 Further, Congress required CTAs and CPOs to register with the CFTC.
 Last, upon the establishment of the National Futures Association (NFA) as the designated self-regulatory organization for the managed futures industry, Congress required CTAs and CPOs to undergo periodic educational training.